The Hot 5 & 7 Transcription Project

 3 freedom and fun but overwhelmingly emotional – exuberance, joy, tragedy, drama, deep sadness …

-4 from embellishing the melody to playing the changes
+4 from embellishing the melody to new interpretations and playing the changes

-5 the emergence of swing … Louis invented swing and jazz singing with his across-the-bar phrasing, odd syncopations and rhythmic innovations; he added more to the jazz language than anyone else.
+5 the emergence of swing … Louis owned the sounds, phrasings & rhythms, he invented swing and jazz singing with his across-the-bar phrasing, odd syncopations and rhythmic innovations; he added more to the jazz language than anyone else.
+Instantly recognised cornet / trumpet sound and gravel voice.

 Louis Armstrong became an internationally famous jazz cornet and trumpet player, singer and bandleader.
 He brought New Orleans-style jazz to an wide audience and almost single-handedly transformed the music from a group form into an art for the individual swinging soloist.